What is AWS Secrets Manager?

 You can encrypt secrets at rest to reduce the likelihood of unauthorized users viewing sensitive information.
 To retrieve secrets, you simply replace secrets in plain text in your applications with code to pull in those secrets programmatically using the Secrets Manager APIs.
 You use AWS Identity and Access Management (IAM) policies to control which users and applications can access these secrets.
 You can rotate passwords, on a schedule or on demand, for supported database types hosted on AWS, without a risk of impacting applications.
 You can extend this functionality to rotate other secrets, such as passwords for Oracle databases hosted on Amazon EC2 or OAuth refresh tokens, by modifying sample Lambda functions.
 You can also audit and monitor secrets because Secrets Manager integrates with AWS CloudTrail, Amazon CloudWatch, and Amazon Simple Notification Service (Amazon SNS).

 What secrets can I manage in AWS Secrets Manager?

 You can manage secrets such as database credentials, on-premises resource credentials, SaaS application credentials, third-party API keys, and Secure Shell (SSH) keys.
 Secrets Manager enables you to store a JSON document which allows you to manage any text blurb that is 64 KB or smaller.

 What secrets can I rotate with AWS Secrets Manager?

-You can natively rotate credentials for Amazon Relational Database Service (RDS) for MySQL, PostgreSQL, and Amazon Aurora.
-You can extend this functionality to rotate other secrets, such as credentials for Oracle databases hosted on EC2 or OAuth refresh tokens, by modifying sample AWS Lambda functions available in the Secrets Manager documentation.
+You can natively rotate credentials for Amazon Relational Database Service (RDS), Amazon DocumentDB, and Amazon Redshift.
+You can extend Secrets Manager to rotate other secrets, such as credentials for Oracle databases hosted on EC2 or OAuth refresh tokens, by modifying sample AWS Lambda functions available in the Secrets Manager documentation.